Licensing of remote usage and access

 - If monitoring Citrix DDC: Citrix Desktop Studio Management Console

-To install the tracking agent on an application host, run either install.cmd or installx64.cmd (depending on the local operating system) from the <Matrix42 Installation Folder>\RemoteUsages\Agent\Installation folder.
+To install the tracking agent on application hosts, copy the <Matrix42 Installation Folder>\RemoteUsages folder to all application hosts and run either install.cmd or installx64.cmd (depending on the local operating system) from the <Matrix42 Installation Folder>\RemoteUsages\Agent\Installation folder.
 The agent will be installed as a Windows service by using the local system account with the manual start type.
 Change the start type of the service to automatic and log on under the appropriate service account to finalize the installation.

 The user account used by tracking agents does not have to belong to the Administrators group, but it requires the permissions listed below.